Exalate Admin Panel

 Triggers

 Here you can configure automatic synchronization by creating triggers.
 Each trigger includes a search query with specific parameters.
-If the entity fits a search query it is triggered for synchronization automatically.
+If the entity fits a search query, it is triggered for synchronization automatically.

-Learn more about how to create Triggers.
+For more information, please see how to create Triggers.

 Entity Sync Status